yawcam/yawcam-ai/README.md

 Yawcam Ai is a free video surveillance software for security cameras and webcams.
 This powerful NVR software is easy to use and can be installed on both Windows and Linux or run in a Docker container.

-Yawcam Ai uses advanced machine learning and Ai algorithms to detect and recognize objects, people, and vehicles in real-time video streams.
+Yawcam Ai uses advanced machine learning and Ai algorithms to detect and recognize objects, people and vehicles in real-time video streams.

 ### Releases